 These, among others, are risk factors for hypoglycemia.

-Severe Hypoglycemia: When it can be life-threatening.
+Severe Hypoglycemia: When it can be life-threatening?

 The symptoms of hypoglycemia can range from severe to mild.
 In most cases, the patient can usually take care of their own self.
 However, when it comes to severe hypoglycemia, then it might be necessary to have someone around to help.